sourmash-bio/sourmash/doc/tutorial-lemonade.md

     SRR8859675*.sig* \
     --ignore-abund --threshold=0
 ```
-why, do you think?

 ## Summary and concluding thoughts

 Above, we demonstrated a _reference-based_ analysis of shotgun metagenome data using sourmash.

-We then _updated our references_ from the MAGS produced by the assembly and binning tutorial on Monday, which increased our classification rate substantially.
+We then _updated our references_ from the MAGS produced from assembly and binning tutorial, which increased our classification rate substantially.

 Last but not least, we looked at the loss of k-mer information due to metagenome assembly.